jazho76/house_of_apple_2/README.md

 # House of Apple 2

+**Note**: WIP.
+This explanation still needs some corrections and improvements.

 **FSOP: File Stream Oriented Programming**.
 The general idea is to abuse the vtable dispatch of \_IO_FILE_PLUS structs to achieve arbitrary function calls.
 This can potentially be escalated into a stack pivoting and ROP (can it?).
 All experiments done in latest glibc 2.43.

 ## Sandbox environment